syselement/blog/home-lab/hypervisors/vmware/vmware-workstation.md

 > - VMware and Hyper-V can coexist using the newer VMware version and `Windows Hypervisor Platform (WHP)`, but nested virtualization can be slower than normal.
 Your choice.
 > - **Memory integrity** (hypervisor-protected code integrity) is a security feature of Core isolation that prevents attacks from inserting malicious code into high-security processes.
 Take your own risk by disabling it.

-1. Run the command from an elevated Powershell to **DISABLE Hyper-V, all its subfeatures, Windows Hypervisor Platform, Virtual Machine Platform, and Windows Sandbox**:
+1. Run the commands from an elevated Powershell to **DISABLE Hyper-V, all its subfeatures, Windows Hypervisor Platform, Virtual Machine Platform, and Windows Sandbox**:

 ```powershell
 # Disables the Windows Hyper-V